Learning from Complex Systems: On the Roles of Entropy and Fisher Information in Pairwise Isotropic Gaussian Markov Random Fields: Asymptotic Variance of MPL Estimators

 \section{Asymptotic Variance of MPL Estimators}

-Unbiasedness is not granted by either ML or MPL estimation.
-Actually, there is no method that guarantees the existence of unbiased estimators for a fixed $n$-size sample.
-Often, in the exponential family, MLE coincide with UMVU (\textit{Uniform Minimum Variance Unbiased}) estimators because they are functions of complete sufficient statistics (if MLE is unique, then it is a function of sufficient statistics).
-Also, there are several characteristics that make ML estimation a reference method~\cite{Lehmann1983, Bickel1991, Casella2002}.
-Making the sample size grow infinitely $(N\rightarrow\infty)$, MLE becomes asymptotically unbiased and efficient.
-Unfortunately, there is no result showing that the same occurs in MPL estimation.
-In this section, we propose an exact expression for the asymptotic variance of $\beta$ on an isotropic pairwise GMRF model in terms of both forms of expected Fisher information, $\Psi_{\beta}$ and $\Phi_{\beta}$.
+It is known from the statistical inference literature, that unbiasedness is a property that is not granted by maximum likelihood estimation neither by maximum pseudo-likelihood (MPL) estimation.
+Actually, there is no universal method that guarantees the existence of unbiased estimators for a fixed $n$-size sample.
+Often, in the exponential family of distributions, maximum likelihood estimators (MLE's) coincide with the UMVU (\emph{Uniform Minimum Variance Unbiased}) estimators because MLE's are functions of complete sufficient statistics.
+There is an impoertant result in statistical inference that shows that if the MLE is unique, then it is a function of sufficient statistics.
+We could enumerate and make a huge list of several properties that make maximum likelihood estimation a reference method~\cite{Lehmann1983, Bickel1991, Casella2002}.
+One of the most important properties concerns the asymptotic behavior of MLE's: when we make the sample size grow infinitely $(n\rightarrow\infty)$, MLE's becomes asymptotically unbiased and efficient.
+Unfortunately, there is no result showing that the same occurs in maximum pseudo-likelihood estimation.
+The objective of this section is to propose a closed expression for the asymptotic variance of the maximum pseudo-likelihood of $\beta$ in an isotropic pairwise GMRF model.
+Unsurprisingly, this variance is completely defined as a function of both forms of expected Fisher information, $\Psi_{\beta}$ and $\Phi_{\beta}$, as for general values of the inverse temperature parameter, the information equality condition fails.